insightsengineering/teal.modules.clinical/README.md

 ```

-Each teal module in `teal.oncology` will be explained in a separate vignette and
+Each teal module in `teal.tern` will be explained in a separate vignette and
 is accessile via the articles tab on the [project site][ghs].